 This story hit the headlines in the same year Eric Cantona kung-fu kicked a Crystal Palace supporter during a Premier League football match.
 Surely he must have been inspired by the violently warped, Rise of the Robots.
 No doubt about it.
 Guilty as charged.

-A psychedelic adventure
+Wicked – a psychedelic adventure

 As a regular abuser of nefarious substances I was looking forward to playing this game!
 Then I learnt it was released by an organisation called Health Wise and my excitement went out the window.